 Step 1: Review specific LLB programme requirements, including prerequisites and any additional criteria.

-Step 2: Fill out the application form accurately, providing all necessary personal and educational information.
+Step 2: Complete the application form accurately, including all required personal and educational information.

 Step 3: Pay the required application fee as mentioned by the university.